hoanghelloworld/MambaU-Lite/README.md

-# MambaU-Lite: A Lightweight Model based on Mamba and Integrated Channel-Spatial Attention for Skin Lesion Segmentation
 ## Introduction
 This repository includes the implementation of skin lesion segmentation on the **ISIC-2018** and **PH2** datasets, as introduced in the paper: **"MambaU-Lite: A Lightweight Model based on Mamba and Integrated Channel-Spatial Attention for Skin Lesion Segmentation"** https://arxiv.org/pdf/2412.01405.